SuhasTantri/Real-time-emotion-detection/README.md

-# Real-time-emotion-detection

-# Real-time-facial-emotion-recognition[Deep Learning Capstone Project Almabetter]
+# Real-time-emotion-detection [Deep Learning Capstone Project Almabetter]

 The goal of the project is to do real time facial emotion recognition of students in a live class so that they can be monitored easily.
 This is done by using Deep learning algorithms and Open CV.